shuait/cvat/cvat/apps/documentation/Annotation_page_walk_through.md

  3. **Annotation Area**.
 Main region to display frames and annotated keypoints.
 Hover over the displayed image, press left mouse key and drag to move the image; use mouse middle wheel to scale the image.
     - flag occluded keypoints.
-Hover your mouse to a occluded keypoint and press ``s`` to set it as occluded, press again to cancel.
+Hover your mouse to an occluded keypoint and press ``s`` to set it as occluded, press again to cancel.
 If a keypoint is annotated as occluded, it will stay as occluded unless another keyframe says otherwise.

  4. **Worker Labels**.
 All created worker instances will show up here.
 For each worker, the **eye** icon is used to set visibility of keypoints for this worker at current frame; the **solid star** icon indicates at least one keypoints of this worker at current frame is annotated by human, such frame is called a **keyframe**.